Great brands aren’t marketed. They’re enforced.

 When pressure hits, most companies start making exceptions—discounting, overpromising, letting the experience depend on who touched it.
 I help founders and executive teams enforce what they believe so the promise holds when it costs them.

 Growth doesn’t usually fail because of a bad strategy.
+It fails because standards collapse under pressure.

 pricing gets negotiated